luciotato/LiteScript/source/Producer_js.lite.md

         if .varRefSuper
           .out {COMMENT:[.name,' (extends|proto is) ',.varRefSuper,NL]}
           .out .name,'.prototype.__proto__ = ', .varRefSuper,'.prototype;',NL

-now out namespace properties, which means create properties in the object-function-class

-        for each propDecl in theNamespaceProperties
-          propDecl.produce(.name+'.') //namespace property assignments

 now out methods, which means create properties in the object-function-class prototype